domagojk/redux-orchestrate/README.md

 Suppose you are building a facebook-like chat app.
 Any time `ADD_MESSAGE` action is dispatched, redux reducer is pushing messages in an array.

-`ADD_MESSAGE` is dispatched when an user clicks on a *send button* or hits the enter key.
+`ADD_MESSAGE` is dispatched when a user clicks on a *send button* or hits the enter key.

-But by directly dispatching `ADD_MESSAGE`, your component must be aware of its enviroment.
+But by directly dispatching `ADD_MESSAGE`, your component must be aware of its environment.
-What if, later on, you decide to ignore enter key strokes or better still, change `ADD_MESSAGE` to something like `SHOW_MESSAGE_PREVIEW`?
+What if, later on, you decide to ignore enter keystrokes or better still, change `ADD_MESSAGE` to something like `SHOW_MESSAGE_PREVIEW`?

-It's probably better to **describe what actually happened** rather than expressing your intent and **trasform** those actions into something you will use in reducer:
+It's probably better to **describe what actually happened** rather than expressing your intent and **transform** those actions into something you will use in reducer:

 ```javascript
 const processManager = [